geoneo1/SimpleWebcomicTheme/README.md

 # Simple Webcomic Theme

-A simple webcomic theme for Tumblr
+A simple webcomic theme for Tumblr by George Neocleous